-David is a trustee and Chair of The Victoria Climbié Foundation UK.
+David is Chair of The Victoria Climbié Foundation Executive Committee (Board of Trustees).

-He is also Director - Joint Head of Family Department at legal firm Burke Niazi, and specialises in care and ancillary relief.
-In addition to this legal practice, David has for many years acted as a legal consultant to a number of charities and non-governmental organisations working to eradicate the commercial sexual exploitation of children including appearing at the UN Committee of the Rights of the Child in Geneva.
+He is also Director - Joint Head of Family Department at legal firm Burke Niazi, specialising in care and ancillary relief.
+In addition to this legal practice, David has for many years acted as a legal consultant to a number of charities and non-governmental organisations working to eradicate the commercial sexual exploitation of children including appearing at the UN Committee on the Rights of the Child in Geneva.